61%

 B2B e-commerce and reservations SaaS

-I led UX research to uncover any other unmet needs for the page, to make sure we were solving the correct problem.
-I then met with product and engineering to conduct a feasibility and prioritization workshop to select high-value improvements.
-Afterwards, I designed the working prototype and conducted usability testing, and presented the findings for Sprint inclusion.
+I led UX research to uncover any additional unmet needs for the page, and make sure we were solving the right problem.
+I then conducted a feasibility and prioritization workshop with product and engineering, to select high-value improvements.
+From there, I designed working prototypes and conducted usability testing, presenting my findings for Sprint inclusion.

-I led UX research to uncover any other unmet needs for the page, to make sure we were solving the correct problem.
-I then met with product and engineering to conduct a feasibility and prioritization workshop to select high-value improvements.
-Afterwards, I designed the working prototype and conducted usability testing, and presented the findings for Sprint inclusion.
+I led UX research to uncover any additional unmet needs for the page, and make sure we were solving the right problem.
+I then conducted a feasibility and prioritization workshop with product and engineering, to select high-value improvements.
+From there, I designed working prototypes and conducted usability testing, presenting my findings for Sprint inclusion.

 Team: